e-mission/e-mission-docs/docs/dev/publicdashboard/Working_with_public_dashboard.md

 We have two docker-compose yml files, one specifically to aid in running in development mode.
 Another to run in production - alike mode.

 1. About the `docker-compose.dev.yml` file:
- - This is useful in case, you want to launch the Jupyter notebook and execute the code block and explore output of each code blocks.
+ - This is useful if you want to launch the Jupyter notebook and execute the code block and explore output of each code blocks.
  ```
 services:
     notebook-server: